karthikchiru12/Nifi-Utils-Chrome-Extension/README.md

 # Nifi-Utils-Chrome-Extension
-This extension eases the process of maintaining huge production nifi instances with numerous flows.
+Manage your production Nifi instances like a pro.

 - This extension only works on Nifi instances that are deployed / productionized.

-- When installed, it identifies when a logged-in Nifi instance is opened in the currently active tab in the browser.
-Then it inserts a content script, which retrieves the JWT (JSON Web Token) token and hostname from the currently active tab to the extension.
+- When a logged-in Nifi instance is opened in the currently active tab, the extension injects a content script in that tab, which retrieves the JWT (JSON Web Token) token and hostname of the Nifi instance from the currently active tab to the extension.

-- Then using that token and the instance`s hostname, the extension can retrieve a list of all the process groups present on the screen, bookmark any process group by adding them to the queue, and search for any process group.
+- Then using that token and the instance`s hostname, the extension can retrieve all the process groups present on the Nifi canvas.
+And they are also cached to view later.
+Then you can search & sort the fetched process groups based on various filters.
+You can also bookmark any process group by adding it to the queue.
+And export the queue as a CSV file.

-- All the results by any of the features provided are cached to be viewed later.
+- Apart from fetching only what is available on the canvas, you can also search for process groups in the whole Nifi instance.
+And these search results are also cached to be viewed later.

-- The operation of getting the hostname and JWT token should be performed, whenever the user wants to fetch or search for new data or update existing data.

-- Once any process group is fetched/searched from any instance, it will be available to be searched from the chrome search itself indefinitely until the extension is uninstalled.
+- Once any process group is fetched from canvas/searched for, it will available to be directly searched from chrome`s search bar.

-- Custom UI components can be added to Nifi UI.
-You can backup your flows to google drive directly from the Nifi UI.
+- Anyone working on Nifi 1.13.2 or less can leverage various custom UI components which are directly injected into the Nifi UI.
+They can help you in enabling/disabling all the controller services at a certain process group level, copy the JWT token using a single click, and back up any of the process groups to your google drive.
+You can enable any of these custom UI components using the options menu.

 ## Disclaimer